ThirtySomething/Weatherstation/Readme.md

 # Weatherstation

 This project will address a [Tinkerforge weather station][TFURL].
-It's splittet into two parts:
+There are
   - The client for reading the data of the weather station.
-  - The server for dealing with the data in form of history and diagrams.
+  - The server for dealing with the data in form of saving them, historize them and compress them somehow.
+  - The UI for displaying the data processed by the server.

 ## General information